 As a managed services provider (MSP), you’ve heard loud and clear that cybersecurity is a priority for your clients.
 They demand effective endpoint security solutions as a part of a comprehensive, layered security strategy and contract your services to monitor activity and alert them when potentially malicious activity takes place.
-Protecting your clients’ data and their networks has become a routine, albeit critical, part of providing managed services.
+Protecting your clients’ data and their networks have become a routine, albeit critical, part of providing managed services.

 But what are you doing to protect your own network?